Zaharid/validobj/doc/source/inout.rst

 Typed mappings
 ^^^^^^^^^^^^^^

-:py:class:`typing.TypedDict` is supported, including with nesting of types.
+:py:class:`typing.TypedDict` is supported for Python versions older than 3.9, including with nesting of types.

 .. doctest::
     :pyversion: >= 3.8